baysurfer/hashiconf-eu-2016/README.md

-# HashiConf NAPA 2016 Demo based on kelseyhightower's awesome EU 2016 demo.
+# HashiConf NAPA 2016 Demo based on kelseyhightower's awesome [Hashconf EU 2016 presentation] (https://github.com/kelseyhightower/hashiconf-eu-2016).
 Well, more than based on, a minor update to include telemetry data for each of the components (Consul, Nomad, and Vault).
 Completely awesome example showing the power of Hashicorp's products, with a little bit of Circonus magic thrown in.

 ## Prerequisites